HardikGovani/einnosys_ard_ser_relay/Project_2-Automating Buttons LINE AUTO and START/README.md

 2. If no devices are listed, revisit the driver installation steps or verify the DLL path.

 ### **Step 6: Operate the Relay**
-1. Run the `sample_app.py` script to control the relays dynamically.
+1. Run the `sample_app.py` script to control the relays dynamically. [ Power the relay board with 12V Adapter]
 2. Key commands to control relays:
    - **Relay 1 (LINE_AUTO)**:
      - `LINE_AUTO-ON`: Turn ON relay 1.